Migrating from uWSGI to Gunicorn and FastAPI¶

 If you are using uWSGI mules, please read the Scaling and Load Balancing documentation.
 You will most likely want to set up the Gunicorn + Webless strategy.

-If you are using an upstream proxy server such as NGINX or Apache and you’ve been
+If you use an upstream proxy server such as NGINX or Apache

 You can find detailed documentation in the NGINX and Apache

-If you are starting Web and Job Handlers using an external process manager like systemd or supervisor, please read the Scaling and Load Balancing documentation.
+If you start web and job Handlers using an external process manager like systemd or supervisor, please read the Scaling and Load Balancing documentation.
 In particular, you can use gravity to generate supervisor configuration files that you can either use directly or as a basis to update your existing configuration.